The Inheritance Trilogy

-So far, Trump has dodged the #MeToo bullet that has taken down so many once-powerful men.
+Outside of being found liable for sexual abuse in a 2023 civil trial that awarded E. Jean Carroll $5 million in damages, Trump has widely dodged the #MeToo bullet that has taken down so many once-powerful men.
 But despite the decades of tabloid fascination with his personal life, the story of Trump's relationship with women has never been fully told.
 Considering his bully pulpit in the White House, the reckoning is overdue.

 All the President's Women offers the most detailed account yet of Trump's history with women, dating back to his childhood and high school days through his rise in real estate, reality TV, and politics.
 This book will show that Trump's behavior goes far beyond occasional "locker-room talk" and unwanted advances.